What Is the Molecular Geometry of SO3 2-? Complete Guide

 Platform-Specific Tips

-- Pay attention to whether the question asks for “electron geometry” or “molecular geometry”—different answers
+Pay attention to whether the question asks for “electron geometry” or “molecular geometry” — they have different answers.
+“Shape around the central atom” means molecular geometry (trigonal pyramidal).
+Hybridization is sp³, not sp².

 Struggling with Chemistry Homework?